-In a Site To Site Star VPN community, explicit MEP is configured in the VPN community object.
+In a Site to Site VPN community of type Star, explicit MEP is configured in the VPN Community object.
 When MEP is enabled, the satellites consider the "unified" VPN domain of all the Security Gateways as the VPN domain for each Security Gateway.
 This unified VPN domain is considered the VPN domain of each Security Gateway:

-In the figure, a Star VPN community has two central Security Gateways, M1 and M2 (for which MEP has been enabled), and three satellite Security Gateways - S1, S2, and S3.
+In the figure, a Star VPN Community has two center Security Gateways, M1 and M2 (for which MEP has been enabled), and three satellite Security Gateways - S1, S2, and S3.
 When S2 opens a connection with Host-1 (which is behind M1 and M2), the session is initiated through either M1 or M2.
 Priority among the MEP Security Gateways is determined by the MEP entry point selection mechanism.